DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 Speed Segments
 ^^^^^^

-Using the Speed Segment tool can speed up the animation workflow by allowing you to adjust visual "Speed Keyframes" inside the 3D view instead of the postition keyframes inside the graph editor like in a traditional animation workflow.
+Using the Speed Segment tool can speed up the animation workflow by allowing you to adjust visual "Speed Keyframes" inside the 3D view instead of the postition keyframes inside the graph editor.

-The Speed Segments are still compatible with and can be used in combination with traditional keyframe animation.
+The Speed Segments are still compatible with - and can be used in combination with - traditional keyframe animation.

 ..  figure:: gif/DOC_SpeedSegments_GIF.gif
     :alt: Animating with Speed Segments